 - free and available when needed

-- matched based on diagnosis, age, gender, and other factors that might be important to you, to the best of our abilities
+- matched based on diagnosis, age, gender, and other factors that might be important to you and your family, to the best of our abilities

 Patients, families, and volunteers often discuss topics including: